MoldyMacaroniX/moldygd.com/_src/posts/moldy-newsletter-maybe.md

 The idea is that I will run a small, about weekly newsletter to update dedicated fans on my upcoming videos and streams.
 I will also give my thoughts on general Geometry Dash topics going around that week.

 It may also cover random topics I'm interested in, [like this blog does](/archive/), but that won't be the focus.
+It may also feature some blog posts I write that week, if any.

 There won't be a strict schedule, but it will probably go out about weekly.